-Click your county to be connected with a local attorney
+Click your county to be connected with a local immigration lawyer or attorney

 Immigrating to North Carolina

 When seeking greater economic opportunities or more freedom, immigrants often choose the United States.
 Immigrants from every continent come by the millions to live, work, and travel.
 Whatever an immigrant’s reason for trying to immigrate to the U.S., it is critical to get permission via a green card, refugee status or another immigration status.

 Immigration in North Carolina

 About 7.7 percent of North Carolina’s population is made up of foreign-born nationals, which equates to 763,584 immigrants from Latin-America, Asia, Africa and Europe in the state, the Migration Policy Institute (MPI).

 The three regions with the highest immigration, according to MPI are:

 Charlotte, NC- Gastonia, NC- Concord, SC- 9.5 percent foreign-born

 Most immigrants who come to the U.S. get lawful entry through a visa, asylum or another immigration status.
 There are two primary categories of visa issued by the State Department or the U.S. Citizenship and Immigration Services: immigrant visas and nonimmigrant visas.

 The two main types of employment visas are temporary (nonimmigrant) and permanent (immigrant).
 The specific employment visa a person applies for depends on their education, skills and how long they intend to remain in the U.S. Work Visas are only granted to immigrants who are being sponsored by an employer in the states.